pyrocko/grond/docs/source/targets/index.rst

 GNSS campaign targets
 ---------------------

-True 3D surface displacement as measured by GNSS stations can be included in the inversion process by defining a :class:`~grond.targets.GNSSCampaignTargetGroup`.
-The displacement data has to be according to :class:`~pyrocko.model.gnss_campaign`.
+True 3D surface displacement as measured by GNSS stations can be included in the inversion process by defining a :class:`~grond.targets.gnss_campaign.GNSSCampaignTargetGroup`.
+The station's displacement data has to be stored according to :mod:`~pyrocko.model.gnss_campaign`.
+Please refer to pyrocko's documentation of the GNSS model (`See example <https://pyrocko.org/docs/current/library/examples/gnss_data.html>`_)

-There are no particular configuration parameters available for this :class:`grond.targets.TargetGroup`.
+**GNSS Campaigns Name**:
+    The campaigns are identified by their ``campaign_name``.
+Campaigns can be explicitly selected, or the wildcard ``*all`` can be used.

 Example :class:`~grond.targets.gnss_campaign.GNSSCampaignTargetGroup` configuration block: